src-d/guide/dev-team/git-workflow.md

 #### 3. Merge with release branch
 (See 5. for hotfix branches) Merge your feature branch onto the existing release branch.
-If conflicts prevent clean merger, rebase your feature branch against the tipo of the current release branch and solve conflicts (suggestion: use a git mergetool).
+If conflicts prevent clean merger, rebase your feature branch against the tip of the current release branch and solve conflicts (suggestion: use a git mergetool).
 If no release branch exists, create it from latest master commit.